 - Sensitivity: 103dB @ 1kHz, 1mW

-- Empire X PWAudio "GENESIS" Ultra Pure OCC copper cable, 4.4 Pentaconn plug
+- Empire X PWAudio "GENESIS" Ultra Pure OCC copper cable, 4.4 Pentaconn connector

-The Empire Ears team have developed one of the most impressive IEMs to date.
-Although the EVO is tailored for bass heads, it is definitely an IEM to be admired by all audiophiles.
-If you love BASS BASS BASS BASS, you will love the Legend EVO.
+The Empire Ears team has developed one of the most impressive IEMs yet.
+Although the EVO is tailored for bassists, it is definitely an IEM to be admired by all audiophiles.
+If you love BASS BASS BASS BASS you will love the Legend EVO.

-Welldone - @Jack Vang !!
-To close, I hope you enjoyed my first review of the Legend EVO and I hope to provide further reviews over other Empire Ears IEMs such as the ODIN in the near future.
+Well done - @Jack Vang !!
+In closing, I hope you enjoyed my first review of the Legend EVO and I hope to post more reviews about other Empire Ears IEMs like the ODIN in the near future.

 By Joshua Chan